renderings of ares yachts' new yacht project named spitfire

 Hybrid diesel-electric propulsion means the yacht can achieve a range of flexible options under power.
 This includes an hour's worth of propulsion on electric power alone, with an optional extra battery package pushing silent operations out to 11 hours, even in Mediterranean conditions.

-Spitfire will be able to reach a maximum speed of 22 knots and a range of 2,200 nautical miles which can be upgraded to 3,500 nautical miles with extra tankage.
+Spitfire will be able to reach a top speed of over 20 knots and a cruising range of 3,500 nautical miles.

-Read More/Ares Yachts' 62m flagship Simena confirmed for 2025 delivery
+Read More/Ares Yachts launches 62m flagship sailing yacht Simena

 Similar yachts for sale